Karrietje/ThetaStar/README.md

 # ThetaStar
-Exam for Gameplay programming
-Thetastar: An improved variant of the A* pathfinding

 ## Who am I?
 I am a college student, who is currently in second year Digital Arts and Entertainment.
 For the course “Gameplay Programming” we have been given the assignment to start an investigation, of choice about AI behavior.
 Below I briefly explain the research based on scientific articles and I try to implement this in my project.

 # Introduction
 ## I.	What is A* pathfinding?
 A pathfinding is an Algorithm, introduced by Peter Hart et al.,  to find the optimal path starting from the point where you are to your goal.
-It gets calculated by “using a heuristic function to prioritize the nodes (vertex) too be traversed, the cost is the distance it takes to walk from a node to another node” (Firmayah, Masruroh & Fahrianto, 2016, p.
+It gets calculated by “using a heuristic function to prioritize the nodes (vertex) to be traversed, the cost is the distance it takes to walk from a node to another node” (Firmayah, Masruroh & Fahrianto, 2016, p.
 275-280).
 The target of AI is to find the shortest but realistisc path to it’s target.
 The two important steps are discretize and search.
 Discretion simplifies “a continuous environment* into a graph”, while searching propagates “information along this graph to find a path from a given start vertex to a given goal vertex” (Nash & Koenig, 2019).
 There are a lot of different ways, but game developers prefer the A * pathfinding algorithm for its simplicity and optimality guarantees.
 However, recent studies have been conducted on a new type of path finding, called the Theta * path finding.

 ![AlphaStar](https://user-images.githubusercontent.com/44691800/105644394-9e113d00-5e95-11eb-85b9-abc380d793af.png)